 3. The Largest Protected Area in the U.S. is Located in Hawaii

 Papahānaumokuākea Marine National Monument is the largest protected area in the United States.
-It’s is a World Heritage encompassing 583,000 square miles (1,510,000 km2) of ocean waters.
+It’s a World Heritage encompassing 583,000 square miles (1,510,000 km2) of ocean waters.
 It also includes ten islands and atolls of the Northwestern Hawaiian Islands.
 Besides the largest protected area in the United States, Papahānaumokuākea Marine National Monument is also the third largest protected area in the world.

 4. Hawaii Hosts the Largest Naval Command in the World